Cealor/Robin-AssistantX/README.md

-# Robin-AssistantX
+# Robin Enhancement Suite
-Robin-AssistantX is a neat userscript for [reddit robin](https://www.reddit.com/robin/) adding features such as:
+Robin Enhancement Suite is a neat userscript for [reddit robin](https://www.reddit.com/robin/) adding features such as:

 ## Features